albar965/littlenavconnect/README.txt

 you will need administrative privileges in some Windows versions.
 Since Windows keeps control on these folders other problems might occur, like replaced or deleted files.
 Extract the Zip archive into a folder, like "c:\Own Programs\Little Navconnect".
-Then start the program by double-clicking "littlenavmap.exe".
+Then start the program by double-clicking "littlenavconnect.exe".

 Little Navconnect is a 32-bit application and was tested with Windows XP 32-bit, Windows 7 64-bit and Windows 8.1 64-bit.